ebeckk/fantasyML/README.md

 - Generates an optimized team within a given budget and formation.
 - Displays player stats in a user-friendly modal.

+## Work In Progress
+- Use newsapi to read premier league news and apply information to predictions using NLP sentiment intensity analyzer.

 ## Setup Instructions
 1. Clone the repository:
    ```bash